Green Mountain pastures encircling the Pin Valley

 High-end slopes and ridges cover small villages within the national park.
 The dwellers get water and food from the glacial meltdown and pastures.
-Covered by enchanting mountains of the Northern Himalayas, the Pin Valley is a region to explore in the wilderness.
-Twisted alleys and winding roads cover the entire territory and are a source of pride for the country.
+Covered by enchanting mountains of the Northern Himalayas, the Pin Valley is a region to explore.
+Twisted alleys and winding roads cover the entire territory and are a pride for the nation.

 PIN VALLEY FAQ